duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - permanent blocking still possible
   - process fails inside critical section or after setting flag to true w/o entering
 - no guaranteed mutual exclusion
-  - P0 exeutes the while statement and finds flag[1] set to false
+  - P0 executes the while statement and finds flag[1] set to false
   - P1 executes the while statement and finds flag[0] set to false
   - P0 sets flag[0] to true and enters its critical section
   - P1 sets flag[1] to true and enters its critical section
-  - now both processes arenow executing their critical sections so the program is incorrect
+  - both processes are now executing their critical sections so the program is incorrect

 3rd attempt - another revision
 - the problem from before was that a process can change its state after the other process has checked it but before the other process can enter its critical section